-- 1. Obtain an Independent Study Application from your School Counselor. - 2.
-Read through the Guidelines and Requirements on the previous two pages to be sure you understand what is involved in an Independent Study. - 3.
-Find a Mentor Teacher.
-This should be a teacher of the subject in which you have an interest in studying. - 4.
-Once you have found a Mentor Teacher, have the teacher help you complete the page titled Independent Study Outline Statement of Goals.
-You must give a title to the Independent Study.
-Your teacher must assist you with writing detailed goals and/or lessons for each nine weeks. - 5.
-Complete the Independent Study Application.
-Be sure you have all appropriate signatures in the order listed. - 6.
-Bring the completed Application and Outline Statement of Goals pages to your School Counselor.
+- 1. In collaboration with your Mentor Teacher, complete the Independent Study Application.
+Be sure you have all appropriate signatures. - 2.
+Bring the completed Application, including Independent Course Study Goals, to your School Counselor.
 The School Counselor will review and submit completed forms to an administrator for final approval.
-Incomplete forms will be returned to the student. - 7.
+Incomplete forms will be returned to the student. - 3.
 If the Independent Study is approved, the student's School Counselor will contact the student and add it to his/her schedule.
 The student may not begin the Independent Study until this occurs.
-If it is not approved, the student may need to make another course selection. - Reminder: Independent Studies cannot replace an existing class.
+If it is not approved, the student may need to make another course selection.